-Information on the requirements for pathway B can be found in the ESM registration standard and guidelines, published on the Board's website.
+Information on the requirements for Pathway B can be found in the Registration standard: Endorsement for scheduled medicines and Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.

 How do I obtain an approved qualification in podiatric therapeutics?